-As part of our independent inspection services, Scott Home Inspection offers video inspections of a home’s sewer line also known as a sewer scope.
+As part of our independent and unbiased inspection services, Scott Home Inspection offers video inspections of a home’s sewer line also known as a sewer scope.
 Understanding the condition of the underground sewer drain line and knowing the extent and location of a particular problem will be a key part of your decision in purchasing a home.
-This same independent and unbiased information also applies to current home owners who suspect that they have a problem and need to be prepared before hiring a contractor for repairs.

 Low Areas: also known as a ‘belly’, these low areas can collect water and solid waste, causing poor flow through the pipe and can lead to back-up and damage to the pipe as it sags further.